hashicorp/terraform-provider-aws/docs/contributing/running-and-writing-acceptance-tests.md

 #### Hardcoded AMI IDs

-- [ ] __Uses aws_ami Data Source__: Any hardcoded AMI ID configuration, e.g. `ami-12345678`, should be replaced with the [`aws_ami` data source](https://www.terraform.io/docs/providers/aws/d/ami.html) pointing to an Amazon Linux image.
+- [ ] __Uses aws_ami Data Source__: Any hardcoded AMI ID configuration, e.g., `ami-12345678`, should be replaced with the [`aws_ami` data source](https://www.terraform.io/docs/providers/aws/d/ami.html) pointing to an Amazon Linux image.
 The codebase includes test configuration helper functions to simplify these lookups:
     - `testAccLatestAmazonLinuxHvmEbsAmiConfig()`: The recommended AMI for most situations, using Amazon Linux, HVM virtualization, and EBS storage.
 To reference the AMI ID in the test configuration: `data.aws_ami.amzn-ami-minimal-hvm-ebs.id`.
     - `testAccLatestAmazonLinuxHvmInstanceStoreAmiConfig()`: AMI lookup using Amazon Linux, HVM virtualization, and Instance Store storage.
 Should only be used in testing that requires Instance Store storage rather than EBS.
 To reference the AMI ID in the test configuration: `data.aws_ami.amzn-ami-minimal-hvm-instance-store.id`.
     - `testAccLatestAmazonLinuxPvEbsAmiConfig()`: AMI lookup using Amazon Linux, Paravirtual virtualization, and EBS storage.
 Should only be used in testing that requires Paravirtual over Hardware Virtual Machine (HVM) virtualization.
 To reference the AMI ID in the test configuration: `data.aws_ami.amzn-ami-minimal-pv-ebs.id`.